ecoliving-tips/ecoliving-tips.github.io/README.md

 - Update the content in `index.html` to match your preferred niche
 - Modify colors in `css/styles.css` (look for the `:root` CSS variables)
 - Replace placeholder text and add your own content
+- Update the email address in mailto links throughout the site
 - Add your Google AdSense publisher ID in the designated spot in `index.html`
 - Update the structured data in the `<head>` section with your information